suhaotian/3-tips-make-next-more-stable-demo/3-tips-make-nextjs-app-more-stable.md

-# 3 Tips make Next.js App More Stable
+# 3 Tips to Make Your Next.js App More Stable

-Since Next.js add `App Router` feature, we have `React Server Component`(`RSC`).
+Since Next.js introduced the `App Router` feature, it provides `React Server Components` (`RSC`).

-`RSC` can make your app rendering on server side, then return static HTML to browser.
+`RSC` allows your app to render on the server-side, returning static HTML to the browser for faster initial load times.

-Here is an example: **We write a page to render data that fetched from API**:
+Here's an example: **Creating a page to render data from an API**

 ```ts
 // app/page.tsx